novaeco-tech/ecosystem-devtools/README.md

 ## 🛠️ Nova CLI

-The **Nova CLI** (package: `nova-ecosystem-cli`) is our internal Python tool used to manage versioning, releases, and automation across our monorepos and microservices.
+The **Nova CLI** (package: `novaeco-cli`) is our internal Python tool used to manage versioning, releases, and automation across our monorepos and microservices.

 ### Installation